that is the 21st century question

 He said, “I’m sorry sir.
 I made a big mistake, but I saw your motorbike and it just looked so nice and I’ve been dreaming for mine a long time.
 If I don’t make the payment this month, they will take it away.
 Can you please help me?”

-Great, so he had to go buy a new one so he can impress his friends and serve his ego using an FB post as the excuse and motivator.
+Great, so he had to go buy a new one perhaps to impress his friends and serve his ego using an FB post as an excuse and motivator.
 This really makes it hard to help people like him which unfortunately are plenty.
 Some people can’t even afford to pay for used items but, no, they have to have brand new ones!
-It’s interesting how a post that many of us will think nothing of, can influence decisions of people across the world, some decisions out there a whole lot worse than the one mentioned here.
+It’s interesting how a post that many of us will think it’s harmless, can influence decisions of people across the world, and some decisions are a whole lot worse than the one mentioned here.
 The question is, how to teach this kid to fish instead of giving him a fish for a bad decision?
 Can social media be a means of teaching him a valuable lesson?

 Unfortunately, there’s a recent trend around the world, that of deplatforming people on various social networks, in particular Facebook and YouTube for the most trivial of things; ironically, it usually happens to those that actually try to do good and to make the world a better place in their posts.
-A good example is Tarek Fatah; a great voice of reason gets banned from FB, while terrorists, haters, lowlifes and ISIS members get to keep their accounts and use them to serve their abhorring purposes.
+On the contrary, terrorists, haters, lowlifes and all kinds of degenerates get to keep their accounts and use them to serve their abhorring purposes.
 The social media giants don’t seem to care about impacts of posts from radicals and lowlifes on the entire world while vilifying and banning those that are making a much better impact on society.
-You can never be too careful with your posts these days and never worry that what you post can not come back to hunt you in some way any day!
-Thus, the good old “To be or not to be” should certainly be upgraded to “To post or not to post, that is the question”.